jaaf/EasyBeer/README.md

 Any language can be added by translating a specific file for it.

-Installation is made by downloading the relevant EasyBeer-<version>-<System>.zip  for a given system (Linux and Windows are available at the moment).
+Installation is made by downloading the relevant EasyBeer-&lt;version&gt;-&lt;System&gt;.zip  for a given system (Linux and Windows are available at the moment).
 Once the file downloaded, the user must extract the archive.
 In the extracted folder there is a dist/main directory in which a main executable resides.
 The user has just to launch this excutable and it's done.
 They can also add a shortcut if whished.
 After that, a look at the included documentation is advised.